idkfelix/year12/English/Born A Crime/Part II Questions.md

 >
   > _I kept waiting for it to be a trick, for them to turn and say, “It’s you!”
 They didn’t.
 At a certain point, I felt so invisible I almost wanted to take credit.
 I wanted to jump up and point at the TV and say, “Are you people blind?!
 That’s me!
 Can you not see that that’s me?!”
 But of course I didn’t.
 And they couldn’t.
 These people had been so fucked by their own construct of race that they could not see that the white person they were looking for was sitting right in front of them._
   >
   >  _Eventually they sent me back to class.
-I spent the rest of the day and the next couple of weeks waiting for the other shoe to drop, waiting for my mom to get the call.
+I spent the rest of the day and the next couple of weeks waiting for the other shoe to drop, waiting for my mum to get the call.
 “We’ve got him!
 We figured it out!”
 But the call never came._
   >
 > Explain what Noah means by “_their own construct of race”._